-Fifteen Are Dead After Landslide In Indonesia
+15 Are Dead After Landslide In Indonesia

 Fifteen people have died in a landslide that buried 30 homes on Indonesia's main island, officials said Tuesday.
 Twenty people are still believed to be missing.